Hudson Offers Fastest Broadband Internet Service at Affordable Rates

 It doesn’t get faster, more reliable or more affordable than Velocity Broadband, the city of Hudson’s fiber-optic broadband service.

-In contrast to big-name companies, the city-owned and operated service, located at 115 Executive Parkway, has a local team of city employees committed to providing customer service that is second-to-none.
+In contrast to big-name companies, the city-owned and operated service, located at 1140 Terex Road, has a local team of city employees committed to providing customer service that is second-to-none.

 The high-speed broadband service, offering up to 10 GBs, is made possible by the city’s all-fiber network, a more efficient alternative to the traditional DSL or copper cable networks that most broadband companies use.